Advertisement

 Affordable Housing in Norwalk, Connecticut

 Norwalk, Connecticut is served by 1 housing authority offering federal rental assistance through Section 8 and Public Housing programs.
-Currently, all waitlists in Norwalk are closed.
-Openings can happen with as little as 48 hours notice, so monitoring is critical.
-There are also 122 open waitlists within 50 miles that accept applications from non-residents.
+Right now, 2 waiting lists are accepting applications in the Norwalk area.
+There are also 258 open waitlists within 50 miles that accept applications from non-residents.

-Housing programs available in Norwalk include Section 8 Housing Choice Vouchers (HCV), Mainstream, Project-Based Vouchers (PBV), Public Housing.
+Housing programs available in Norwalk include Section 8 Housing Choice Vouchers (HCV), Project-Based Vouchers (PBV), Public Housing, Mainstream.

 How to Apply for Section 8 in Norwalk

-To apply for Section 8 or Public Housing assistance in Norwalk, Connecticut, you need to submit an application directly to one of the housing authorities listed above during an open enrollment period.
+To apply for housing assistance in Norwalk, Connecticut, submit an application directly to Housing Authority Of The City Of Norwalk, the housing authority serving this area.
+Right now, 2 waiting lists are accepting applications — apply as soon as possible, as open enrollment periods can close with short notice.
 Applications are always free — never pay anyone to apply on your behalf.

 Before applying, gather the following documents for all household members: government-issued photo ID, Social Security cards, birth certificates for minors, proof of income (pay stubs, tax returns, benefit statements), and proof of current address.
 Having these ready before a waitlist opens can be the difference between getting on the list and missing the window.

-Most housing authorities in the Norwalk area accept online applications through their official portal.
+Housing programs available in Norwalk include Other, Affordable Housing, Public Housing, Section 8 Housing Choice Vouchers (HCV), Project-Based Vouchers (PBV), Mainstream, Emergency Housing Voucher.
+Applying to multiple program types simultaneously improves your chances of receiving assistance.
 After submitting, you will be placed on the waiting list based on the date of your application and any applicable preferences (veterans, elderly, disabled, working families, or local residents).
-Wait times in Connecticut typically range from 6 months to 5+ years depending on demand.

 Nearby Cities with Housing Authorities